CHJ85/Stream-Assistant/README.md

-# Keyboard shortcuts and features for Max, HBO Max and Discovery+.
+# Keyboard shortcuts, ad blocking and additional features for Max, HBO Max and Discovery+.

 This userscript adds support for additional keyboard shortucts and features including headphone controls.
+It also blocks ads on Max, HBO Max and Discovery+.

 # Keyboard shortcuts
  - J / L or Left / Right - seek 5s backward / forward